m4rkw/linux-server-hardening-guide/README.md

 2. Restrict ssh ingress to specific networks or IPs.
 3. Use a TPM or secure enclave to store your ssh key so that the private key can't be read by humans.
 On macs this can be done with Secretive - https://github.com/maxgoedjen/secretive.
 On iOS some SSH clients support generating ssh keys in the secure enclave.
 For a generic solution this can be done with a Yubikey or similar hardware security key.
 4. If the machine isn't running any production services consider having a cron job that installs the latest distro packages for you.
 Most distros support a way to configure this.
+5. If the machine has sensitive data on it, consider use disk encryption.
+Full-disk encryption is one option but a simpler way is to use cryptsetup to create an encrypted container.

 ## Two-factor SSH and sudo authentication